loreglean/lantern/README.md

 * Run: ```export GTEST_ROOT=<path to gtest src>```.
 You need this only if you want to build tests target
 * Run: ```cmake -G Xcode ..``` to generate project
 * XCode project is ready now

+###Known issues
+* Lantern might fail loading resources when running from directory different then the one where the executable is